Children & Resistance Training - Part 3

 - OZMUN, J.C. et al. (1994) Neuromuscular adaptations following prepubescent strength training.
 Med Sci Sports Exerc.
 26, p.

 - RAMSAY, J. A. et al. (1990) Strength training effects in prepubescent boys.
 Issues and controversies.
 Med Sci Sports Exerc.
 22, p.
 605–614

 - FAIGENBAUM, A.D.
 (2002) Resistance training for Adolescent Athletes.
 Athletic Therapy.
 November p.
 32-35

 If you quote information from this page in your work, then the reference for this page is:

 - CHAPLIN, B. (2012) Children & Resistance Training - Part 3 [WWW] Available from: https://www.brianmac.co.uk/articles/article114.htm [Accessed

 About the Author

 Brendan Chaplin is currently Head of Strength and Conditioning at Leeds Metropolitan University.
-In this role, Brendan oversees all performance programmes across the university as well leading on the GB Badminton High-performance Programme, Yorkshire Jets Superleague netball, Women's FA through the English Institute of Sport, and Rugby League.
+In this role, Brendan oversees all performance programs across the university as well as leading on the GB Badminton High-performance Program, Yorkshire Jets Superleague netball, Women's FA through the English Institute of Sport, and Rugby League.
 Brendan is also the regional lead for TASS where he delivers and co-ordinates delivery for all funded athletes based at the Leeds Hub site.
-He also consults with England Golf and works with a wide variety of athletes from martial artists to cyclists, children and adolescents alike.
-Prior to his current role, Brendan has worked with a number of governing bodies and institutions including British Tennis, Huddersfield Giants, English Institute of Sport, Durham University and many more.
+He also consults with England Golf and works with a wide variety of athletes from martial artists to cyclists, children, and adolescents alike.
+Before his current role, Brendan has worked with many governing bodies and institutions including British Tennis, Huddersfield Giants, English Institute of Sport, Durham University, and many more.